Pointer-Technologies/pointer_flutterv5/README.md

  Flutter project of the Pointer Technologies app

 This is the closest thing to a final product for the tracker prototype our team had made.
 It is fully-functional, except for the tracker setup functionality.
-Our team decided to make the codebase, for both the Flutter and Java (Android Studio), public to serve as assistance to anyone starting their own big-scale project.
+Our team decided to make the codebase, for both Flutter and Java (Android Studio), public to serve as assistance to anyone starting their own big-scale project.

 It consists of:
 - A sign in screen